lihaochen987/api-design-patterns/backend/backend/README.md

 ## Development Flow

 1. CREATE and DESIGN the Database via UpScripts
-2. MODIFY the View or Domain model
+2. MODIFY the View
-3. MODIFY the DbContext
+3. MODIFY the Domain Model
-4. UPDATE the relevant extension controller methods
+4. MODIFY the DbContext
-5. ADD the field masks

-## Database Integration

-- Essentially this repository works by calling `Views` from the database, rather than stored procedures.
-Each view is paired with the respective `trg_delete_from_products_view` and `trg_update_products_view` respectively.
+5. CHECK Delete standard method still works
+6. MODIFY Create and Replace standard methods
+7. MODIFY List, Get and Update standard methods along with field masks

+## Note to self

+- 3 hours to create product_pet_foods in the table and modify all the standard method endpoints (excluding unit tests).